|Reviewed by Paul Bingham (CISSP, CPA, CFE), Vice President in the College of IT and Dean of Cybersecurity.|

 And at WGU, your ROI makes a degree absolutely worth the cost and time.
 WGU graduates on average see an $18,200 pay raise just two years after graduation.

-So at the end of the day, is an online cyber security degree worth it?
+So, is an online cybersecurity degree worth it?
 Absolutely!
-When you consider the salary opportunity and the career outlook of cybersecurity professionals, it seems obvious that a degree in cybersecurity will absolutely be worth your time and effort.
+When you consider the salary opportunity and the career outlook of cybersecurity professionals, it seems obvious that a degree in cybersecurity will definitely be worth your time and effort.